Derm DMs: Can You Use Body Lotion on Your Face?

 Is It OK to Use Body Lotion on the Face?

-There are a few exceptions to Waintraub’s rule, though.
-Some products are designed to be used on both the face and body, and these are usually OK to use on both, particularly on dry and dehydrated skin.
-“Especially in the winter, some body creams or lotions are designed to be used temporarily to protect and soothe severely dry and cracked skin,” she says.
-If this is the case, you can opt for an all-in-one moisturizer like the CeraVe Healing Ointment or the Skinceuticals Hydra Balm Moisturizer, which can be used anywhere on the face or body.
+There are some products, however, that are designed to be used on both the face and body, typically on dry and dehydrated skin.
+“Especially in the winter, some body creams or lotions are designed to be used to protect and soothe severely dry and cracked skin,” says Dr. Waintraub.
+Two all-in-one moisturizers we love are the CeraVe Healing Ointment and the SkinCeuticals Hydra Balm Moisturizer, which can be used anywhere on the face or body.
+Check the label to make sure the product is specifically formulated for both the face and body, though.